Scene changes

 You can create public

-methods in your implementations of the CoreController.
-However, it is strongly recommended that you only use them for prototyping purposes.
+methods in your implementations of CoreController, but it is recommended to only use them for prototyping purposes.

 Tip

-You can use the AlchemyBow.LoadingScenes package to easily manage loading screens.
+You can use the AlchemyBow.LoadingScenes package to efficiently manage loading screens.